 Indicate other pending or approved grant support for this project:

 List previous summer research awards and their results:

-Provide a statement of not more than two sentences, in layperson's language, describing your proposed project:
+Provide a statement of not more than a few sentences, in layperson's language, describing your proposed project:

 Provide a bibliography of all your most recent publications (within five years), including in the area of your proposed research project.
 The bibliography should follow the generally accepted requirements of the discipline.